justin-lu054/HarmonicOscillator/README.md

 # HarmonicOscillator
 A simple harmonic oscillator simulator that can calculate and display properties of common oscillating systems.
 This simulator supports the following oscillating systems:
-Block-Spring System\n
+Block-Spring System

-Regular Pendulum\n
+Regular Pendulum

-Physical Pendulum 3
+Physical Pendulum

 # Instructions
 To configure an oscillator system, select option 1 from the menu, select the type of oscillator, and enter the measurements.